Proof is powered by Vocal.

 I've started brewing beer.

 If your idea of home brewing is picturing an older fellow making moonshine in the middle of the Midwest, prepare to have your mind blown.
 You can actually brew beer right in your apartment.
 I picked up the PicoBrew Model C brewing kit and set to work.
-For each batch you make, it'll last from seven to fourteen days, so you don't have to rush to enjoy your creation, or wait for a special event to make a new craft beer.
+After each batch is completed, it can stay fresh for up to three months in the unopened keg, so you don't have to rush to enjoy your creation or wait for a special event to make a new craft beer.

 As far as pricing goes, the PicoBrew is at a fairly reasonable, mid-range when it comes to home brewing systems.
 Full systems with similar equipment and features can soar as high as $800 or more, which makes the PicoBrew Model C doable at $399.99.

 It's an investment, sure, but think about how much you spend going out to the bar to drink with your friends.
 Good craft beer always comes at a price, whether you go to the bar or to the liquor store and stock up.
 Instead of hitting the bar with your friends, invite them over to try your homemade craft beer.
 Some might be a little wary of home-brewed alcohol, but once they try it, you'll have them hooked.

 Plus, it's actually pretty fun to have a unique pretense for inviting people over.
 We all have holiday parties, housewarming parties, and events like that, but have you ever actually been invited to a home brewing party?
 It's something different, and it's fun.

 Since the brew time is only two hours, you could even have people come and choose what kind of beer they'd like to make.
 I had a get-together with several friends and coworkers, and we made two different batches while we played board games and ordered pizza.

 The PicoBrew is convenient in every sense of the word.